efredericks/gvsu-cis373/assets/labs/lab1-redux.md

 ---

-# Lab 3 (Lab 1) - Getting Started (Again)
+# Lab 1 - The Intro!

-Supply chain resolved!
-We're going to go back to Lab 1 and actually do it in real hardware.

-**Note: this is not identical to lab 1!
-It is similar but there are some minor differences.
-If you are one of the few that jumped ahead make sure you hit all the requirements.**

-This lab has you getting everything ready to go to work on your Circuit Playground Bluefruit or Express!
+This lab has you getting everything ready to go to work on your Circuit Playground Bluefruit (or Express, though hopefully we don't have to worry about *that* this semester)!
 We are going to need to install the Mu Editor, get libraries installed, and then do some basic introductory-type things to ensure that your device is happily blinking along.

 We're going to be doing a "lot" of things here, but hopefully they'll soon become second nature to you.
 In theory, you should only need to install Mu once, and the libraries as-needed.
 The rest you hould be able to continue using throughout the semester!